IkeTheDestroyer/GalaxyExplorer/Apps/GalaxyExplorerV2_Unity/Documentation/PointsOfInterest.md

 ![POI prefab subparts](Images/ge_poi_subparts.png)

-- `POIContent`, containing the content for the POI pop-up windows (only relevant for the prefab_poi, nt the large variant).
+- `POIContent`, containing the content for the POI pop-up windows (only relevant for the prefab_poi, not for the large variant).

 - `TextArea`, containing the poi text and the interactive functionality (see PressableButton), as well as the poi intermittent highlight.
 The Pressable Button prefab (MRTK v2) already handles cross-platform input (like WMR controllers, articulated hands, HoloLens Gen 1 gaze-gesture-voice interactions).